Irshad48/FireDragonEggSimulation_Test/README.md

-This problem is one of the coding challenge in company
+This problem is one of the coding challenge in company via TestDome.com
 # Reptile Egg Hatch Simulation

 ## Problem Description